sandfox/serverless-webpack-plugin/README.md

-Serverless Webpack Plugin
+Serverless Webpack Plugin (fork)
 =============================

-Forked from [serverless-optimizer-plugin](https://github.com/serverless/serverless-optimizer-plugin) this plugin uses webpack to optimize your Serverless Node.js Functions on deployment.
+Forked from [serverless-webpack-plugin](https://github.com/asprouse/serverless-webpack-plugin) which is itself forked from [serverless-optimizer-plugin](https://github.com/serverless/serverless-optimizer-plugin).

-Reducing the file size of your AWS Lambda Functions allows AWS to provision them more quickly, speeding up the response time of your Lambdas.
-Smaller Lambda sizes also helps you develop faster because you can upload them faster.
+This plugin uses webpack to optimize your Serverless Node.js Functions on deployment.

-This Severless Plugin is absolutely recommended for every project including Lambdas with Node.js.
+This fork has some bugfixes and behaviour breaks.

 **Note:** Requires Serverless *v0.5.0*.